ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ### Quantization

-It can be achieved with ML model or via YQL.
+Quantization can be done by ML model, or this can be done in YQL.

-Here examples for YQL and how to use it.
+Here examples of quantization in YQL.

 #### Float -> Int8